rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 Its main purposes are to control MQTT enabled devices via the HomeVision Schedule or NetIO and to control HomeVision objects by MQTT sources.

-While the client plug-in is designed to work easily with Tasmota based devices, using a similar topic and LWT structure, other devices that follow different topic structures likely can be accommodated as well.
+While the client plug-in is designed to work easily with Tasmota based devices, using a similar topic structure, other devices that follow different topic structures likely can be accommodated as well.
 There is a lot of flexibility in the plug-in allowing support for many different situations.